In this article

 Retain data using retention rules

 • Step 4: (optional) Choose the conditions that must be met for data to be covered by this rule, and click Continue.
 This step can be skipped if you want to retain the entire data.
-(This step is applicable only if you have selected Gmail or Groups in step 2)

 • Step 5: Choose how long to keep the data: